-Long-tail keywords are a number of words together to make one keyword.
+Long-tail keywords are a number of words together to make one keyword phrase.
 Usually, more than three words together are considered long-tail keywords.

 For example, if you wanted to write a blog post about golf, then you will find it very hard to rank for the keyword ‘golf’ because there is so much competition.

-If you targeted something like ‘tips to improve your golf swing’ you would have a better chance to rank because you have targeted a keyword with less competition.
+If you targeted something like ‘tips to improve your golf swing’ you would have a better chance to rank because you have targeted a more specific keyword, which means less competition.

 In general, it is better to go for long-tail keywords than one or two-word keywords.
 There is less competition for longer keywords.